Animal field guide

 - The visual identity lesson comes from signal plus context

-Habitat: Forest, woodland, grassland, or display grounds fit this bird because memorable presence needs a stage as much as a body.
+Habitat: Native range keys: sub_saharan_africa.
+Forest, woodland, grassland, or display grounds fit this bird because memorable presence needs a stage as much as a body.

-Native range: Forest, woodland, grassland, or display grounds fit this bird because memorable presence needs a stage as much as a body.
+Native range: Native range keys: sub_saharan_africa.
+Forest, woodland, grassland, or display grounds fit this bird because memorable presence needs a stage as much as a body.

 To find Long-tailed Widowbird in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside forest, woodland, grassland, or display grounds fit this bird because memorable presence needs a stage as much as a body. than by covering too much ground.
+You usually do better by working one good piece of habitat inside native range keys: sub_saharan_africa.
+Forest, woodland, grassland, or display grounds fit this bird because memorable presence needs a stage as much as a body. than by covering too much ground.

 - Forest edge, canopy gaps, fruiting trees, or shaded trails where cover and food meet